kwyse/personal-website/content/posts/grokking-ecs.md

 For arrays, we could insert the entity at an index that matches its ID.
 The problem here is that the array must be as large as the largest entity ID.
-This brings a distinction between *hot* components, which we'll likely have many of, like entity positions, and *cold* components which we may only have a few of, like the keyboard input context.
+This brings a distinction between *hot* components which we'll likely have many of, like entity positions, and *cold* components which we may only have a few of, like the keyboard input context.
 In general, arrays are a better storage medium for hot components and maps are better for cold components, though other data